doctorfree/RoonCommandLine/markdown/play_genre_artist.1.md

 **ARTIST**
 : Provide an artist name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library artist names matching the provided artist name or containing the substring will be returned and the first one returned will be played.

+**EXGENRE**
+: Provide a genre exclusion string, in quotes if it contains spaces.
+No Roon library genre names including the provided genre exclusion string will be searched

+**EXARTIST**
+: Provide an artist exclusion string, in quotes if it contains spaces.
+No Roon library artist names including the provided artist exclusion string will be played

 # EXAMPLES
 **play_genre_artist Prog Yes**
 : Will play the first artist returned in a list of all Roon library artist names with names containing the string "Yes" by the genres whose name contains "Prog"

+**play_genre_artist Rock Johnny foo Cash**
+: Will play the first artist returned in a list of all Roon library artist names with names containing the string "Johnny" but not "Cash" by the genres whose name contains "Rock" but not "foo"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com